 - Monthly events run through the Office of New Student Programs to help first-year students to get to know each other and participate in campus traditions like First-Year Olympics, Knights First Day of Service, the MidKnight Breakfast, and more

-- Specialized spaces and events dedicated to support first-year students' academic success like the Niagara FALLS, Advising Circles, Onyx Certificate GOLD workshops, and more
+- Specialized spaces and events dedicated to support first-year students' academic success like the Niagara FALLS, Onyx Certificate GOLD workshops, Painting and Dance studios, and more

-- Dedicated spaces and staff to support first-year student wellness like the Suffolk Gym and the South Village Counseling Center
+- Dedicated spaces and staff to support first-year student wellness like the Suffolk Gym and the South Village Health Center and Counseling Center

 What is a Living-Learning Community?